kasey6801/claude-music-setup/README.md

 # Claude + Apple Music Setup

 Connects Claude Desktop to your Apple Music library so you can ask Claude to explore and build historically-informed playlists in plain English.

+This is a packaged script + readme

 ## Requirements